 A postpartum doula helps stave off postpartum depression, allows for quicker healing, and more rested parents.
 A postpartum doula is also an excellent idea if you have no one to come help out after baby is born, or you butt heads with whoever is offering help.
 A Postpartum doula is on your team and respects your choices as long as it’s safe to do so.
 Many new parents understandably worry about their babies and a postpartum doula offers more appropriate information than Google and helps identify normal and abnormal behavior.

-A doula can also assist in the proper usage of all those new baby products you’ve gathered during your pregnancy like your nursing pillow, newborn lounger, or carrier.
+A doula can also assist in the proper usage of all those new baby products you’ve gathered during your pregnancy like your nursing pillow, or carrier.
 Safety is every parent’s number one priority and using products as intended and how they were tested is important.
 A doula can help make sure your baby is always safe and cozy!
 I applaud Boppy for the dedication to safety.

 Hey, thanks!
 You can learn more about Boppy® product safety here.